What is a Laneway Home?

 Why a Laneway Home?

 Besides old purposes, like having a spare house for staff, guests, or extended family, new times brought new demands.
 Among the most common reasons for building a laneway house is the benefit of an additional (rental) income.
-The pricing of a laneway house averages around $300,000.
+The investment of a laneway house is a minimum of $300,000.
 It is an investment without competition when it comes to value.

 Laneway homes typically bring a substantial ROI in rent, as they present a desirable housing option.
 For instance, these dwellings don’t have shared walls like apartments, and often come with a parking spot, private entry, and patio.
 In terms of value, having a laneway house can also significantly increase your lot’s resale rate.